 Ten years pass, and both Mary and Ron are now 67 years old.
 Mary has not remarried, and she is not cohabiting with a new long-term partner.
 For a few years after the divorce she received minimum wage for some work that was similar to the work she had previously performed on a volunteer basis.
 The income was never high enough to affect the alimony payments from Ron, and when her paid position was discontinued a couple of years ago she resumed her volunteer work.

 Ron has now reached full retirement age.
 He is ready to retire and does not think he should have to continue paying Mary alimony.
 Under the revised statue, he will be permitted to stop the payments unless Mary presents financial information demonstrating that she still needs the money.
 If she does this, a court will then balance her needs against Ron’s ability to continue paying during his retirement.

 Mary looks over her financial information and determines that she will have difficulty covering her current expenses if she loses the alimony payments, so she decides to present this information to the court.
 Ron has done very well throughout his career.
 Consequently, his financial information shows that his income in retirement will remain very close to his income during his working years, and that if he stops paying alimony it will actually increase.
 After considering all of this information, the judge orders Ron to continue paying Mary alimony, but in a reduced amount.
 The overall effect of the modification is that Ron’s retirement reduces income slightly for both of them, but the reduction is more balanced between them.

 Are you a homemaker with a question about how much alimony you might receive and for how long you can expect to receive it?
 The experienced alimony attorneys at Weinberger Divorce & Family Law Group can help.
-Please contact us today to schedule your free consultation.
+Please contact us today to schedule your initial consultation.